 6. Stop Overclocking

 Anyone who knows overclocking can tell you that it causes more computer overheating issues.
 Why?
-Because overclocking pushes your computer’s capabilities to their limits and causing a rise in CPU temperature and other hardware components.
+Because overclocking pushes your computer’s capabilities to their limits and causes a rise in CPU temperature and other hardware components.

 But if you have already overclocked your computer without providing an adequate cooling system then there are chances that your system might die due to computer overheating.
 So use underclocking techniques.